The First E-mail Message of Ray Tomlinson

 The missing piece was that the experimental CPYNET protocol had no provision for appending to a file.
 It could just send and receive files.
 Tomlinson had to make a minor addition to the protocol and to incorporate the CPYNET code into SNDMSG.

-Next problem was to provide a way to distinguish local mail from network mail.
+The next problem was to provide a way to distinguish local mail from network mail.
 Tomlinson chose to append an at sign (@) and the host name to the user’s (login) name.
-He chooses namely the at sign, because the purpose of this sign (in English) was to indicate a unit price (for example, 10 items @ $1.95, i.e. 10 items with price $1.95).
+He chose namely the at sign because the purpose of this sign (in English) was to indicate a unit price (for example, 10 items @ $1.95, i.e. 10 items with a price of $1.95).

 The first email was sent between these two computers (© Dan Murphy, www.opost.com/dlm/)